braziljs/eloquente-javascript/06_object.md

 The `class` keyword starts a ((class declaration)), which allows us to define a constructor and a set of methods all in a single place.
-Any number of methods may be written inside the declaration's ((curly braces)).
+Any number of methods may be written inside the declaration's ((braces)).
 The one named `constructor` is treated specially.
 It provides the actual constructor function, which will be bound to the name `Rabbit`.
 The others are packaged into that constructor's prototype.
-Thus, the class declaration above is equivalent to the constructor definition from the previous section.
+Thus, the earlier class declaration is equivalent to the constructor definition from the previous section.
 It just looks nicer.

 {{index ["class declaration", properties]}}

-Class declarations only allow _methods_—properties that hold functions—to be added to the ((prototype)).
+Class declarations currently allow only _methods_—properties that hold functions—to be added to the ((prototype)).
 This can be somewhat inconvenient when you want to save a non-function value in there.
-You can still create such properties by directly manipulating the prototype after you've defined the class.
+The next version of the language will probably improve this.
+For now, you can create such properties by directly manipulating the prototype after you've defined the class.

-Like `function`, `class` can be used both in statement and in expression positions.
-When used as an expression, it doesn't define a binding, but just produces the constructor as a value.
+Like `function`, `class` can be used both in statements and in expressions.
+When used as an expression, it doesn't define a binding but just produces the constructor as a value.
 You are allowed to omit the class name in a class expression.

 ```